 You will write two essays this semester, on topics to be announced.
-Each essay accounts for 20% of your final grade.
+Each accounts for 20% of your final grade.
 You will write several drafts of each.
 All are mandatory, as is participation in peer review.
+Each part of the process counts toward your essay grade.
 There will also be two essay-based exams (a Mid-Term and a Final); each of these exams will be worth 20% of your grade (see rubric on page 15 of this syllabus).
 Please see the descriptions of your Essay Assignments and Examinations at the end of this syllabus.
-In addition, your participation in our class counts for 20% of your grade, which will include your involvement in class discussions and activities such as your developing and posting weekly essay questions for our Midterm and Final Exams.
+In addition, your participation in our class counts for 20% of your grade, which will include your involvement in class discussions and activities such as threaded discussions and presentations.

 Grades

 Participation 20%

-Essay #1 (on Reparations) 20%
+Essay #1 (on Reparation s) 20%

 Essay #2 (Biography) 20%

 Midterm Exam 20%

 Final Exam 20%